-- The agencies plan to review and enhance current resources to support IACUC use of existing options that streamline protocol review and significant changes to approved protocols.
-This includes updated resources to encourage the use of DMR for low-risk activities and for three-year de novo review. - The agencies plan to provide updated resources on what is exempt from IACUC review. - NIH OLAW plans to review and update the guidance on non-pharmaceutical grade compounds to further clarify the options for IACUC review. - USDA will propose, through notice and comment rulemaking, a regulatory change to Title 9 Chapter 1, Subchapter A-Animal Welfare, Section 2.31(d)(5), to remove the requirement that IACUCs conduct "continuing reviews of activities covered by [the Animal Welfare Act] at appropriate intervals . . . but not less than annually," and, instead, insert a requirement that IACUCs conduct a three-year de novo review of activities.
-IACUCs would continue to review, approve, require modification to, or withhold approval of significant changes regarding the care and use of animals in ongoing activities, as required by 9 CFR §§ 2.31(d)(7), 2.31(e).
-The regulatory change aligns USDA and NIH requirements and reduces the time and effort dedicated to reviewing protocols on an annual basis, while retaining the benefits of a thorough de novo review every three years and ongoing review of any significant changes.
+- The agencies will provide updated resources on exemptions from IACUC review.
+The agencies will review existing guidance, clarify activities that are exempt from review, and seek public comment on the updated guidance. - NIH OLAW, in consultation with FDA, will review and update the guidance on non-pharmaceutical grade substances to further clarify the options for IACUC review.
+The agency will seek public comment on the updated guidance. - USDA will propose, through notice and comment rulemaking, a regulatory change to 9 C.F.R.
+Chapter 1, Subchapter A-Animal Welfare, § 2.31(d)(5), to remove the requirement that IACUCs conduct "continuing reviews of activities covered by [the Animal Welfare Act] at appropriate intervals...but not less than annually," and, instead, insert a requirement that IACUCs conduct a three-year complete review of activities.
+IACUCs would continue to review, approve, require modification to, or withhold approval of significant changes regarding the care and use of animals in ongoing activities, as required by 9 C.F.R. § 2.31(d)(7) and (e).
+The regulatory change aligns USDA and NIH requirements and reduces the time and effort dedicated to annual review of protocols, while retaining the benefits of a complete review every three years and ongoing review of any significant changes.
 The IACUC may choose to review a protocol at an interval more frequently than three years as part of a program review.